aureooms-competition/ghc-2015-qualification/README.md

 Note that once cythonized `make test` and `make testv` will run tests for both the source python code (.py) **and** the compiled share object (.so).

+# clean it

+Removes all cythonization artifacts.

+	make clean